AKASH-DEV-23/Movie-Recommender-system/README.md

 http://localhost:8501

 ## Deployment
-The application is deployed and accessible online at: 🌐 Movie Recommender System
+The application is deployed and accessible online at: 🌐 https://movie1-rz5r.onrender.com

 ## API Usage
 The application utilizes the TMDb API to fetch movie data, including: